Questions about retail pricing

 If a reader / book club / secret admirer wants to get in touch with me will you give them my contact information?

 Unless you give us blanket permission to provide your email address to anyone who inquires we will not give out your contact information.
-Instead we will ask the interested party if we can provide their contact information to you and you can chose if you want to respond to them.
+Instead we will ask the interested party if we can provide their contact information to you and you can choose if you want to respond to them.

 I published with another company, will you sell those books online for me?